lesserwhirls/netchdf/Readme.md

 The core library has ~6500 LOC.

-More and deeper test coverage is provided in the clibs module, which compares netchdf metadata and data against the Netcdf, HDF5, and HDF4 C libraries.
+More and deeper test coverage is provided in the testclibs module, which compares netchdf metadata and data against the Netcdf, HDF5, and HDF4 C libraries.
 The clibs module is not part of the released netchdf library and is only supported for test purposes.